2022–23 Virginia Tech Hokies men's basketball team

 The 2022–23 Virginia Tech Hokies men's basketball team represented Virginia Polytechnic Institute and State University during the 2022–23 NCAA Division I men's basketball season.
 The Hokies were led by fourth-year head coach Mike Young and played their home games at Cassell Coliseum in Blacksburg, Virginia, as members of the Atlantic Coast Conference.
+They finished the season 19–15, 8–12 in ACC play to finish in 11th place.
+In the ACC tournament, they defeated Notre Dame before losing to NC State in the second round.
+They received an at-large bit do the National Invitation Tournament where they lost to Cincinnati in the first round.